Free 48kWh Battery with Solar!Get Offer

 Are solar panels worth it in Alberta without provincial rebates?

 Yes!
 Alberta has excellent solar potential (1,300 kWh/kW annually) and high electricity rates ($0.15-$0.20/kWh).
-With the 30% federal tax credit, average payback is 7-9 years.
-Over 25 years, a 10 kW system saves $40,000-$50,000.
+Typical residential payback is 8 to 12 years depending on usage and rate plan.
+Over 25 years, a 10 kW system can save up to $50,000, depending on usage and rate plan.
 Alberta's sunny climate compensates for lack of provincial incentives.

 Ready to Go Solar in Alberta?